We know spiders aren’t only good for the environment but are necessary. Without them, our entire ecosystem will go haywire.

 People will even take mint and let it dry out in tiny satchels that they leave around the baseboards and on window sills to keep the spiders out.

-You can use any mint you want, from pennyroyal to spearmint or anything in between.
+You can use any mint you want, from pennyroyal to spearmint or anything in between. - Lemon balm

 Like mint, don’t plant lemon balm willy nilly because it’ll take over your whole garden.
 It has a strong smell, one you’ll enjoy, but two particular pests don’t like it: spiders and fruit flies.

 This can create an absence of spiders and one of their prey, removing an incentive for them to be indoors anyway.It’s easy to grow.
 Just give it plenty of sunlight and make sure the soil can drain, so you don’t rot the roots, and that’s pretty much it.
-It’s pretty resilient, too, so don’t worry if you don’t have a green thumb.
+It’s pretty resilient, too, so don’t worry if you don’t have a green thumb. - Basil

 Basil is great at repelling spiders and other bugs such as ants, houseflies, and mosquitoes.
 It might be a popular culinary herb, but its fragrant scent will keep the creepy crawlies at bay.
 Get your hands on a few basic pots and place them around entry points in the home.

-The herb can be grown in any area of your home as long as it gets access to direct sunlight for four to five hours per day.
+The herb can be grown in any area of your home as long as it gets access to direct sunlight for four to five hours per day. - Rosemary

 Rosemary is an excellent choice because it’s perennial most USDA Plant Hardiness Zones in the USA.
 Even where it’s not, it thrives for the most part unless you have an exceptionally harsh season.
 You can grow it in a pot or container, meaning it’s suitable for indoors and out.It’s an easy choice to grow indoors in small pots to place on a window sill, kitchen counter, and any specific area where you think spiders are coming through.
-All you have to do is water it and replenish the soil occasionally, and it’ll last for a long time.
+All you have to do is water it and replenish the soil occasionally, and it’ll last for a long time. - Citronella

 This plant, also known as lemongrass, is where citronella oil comes froman an oil known for its spider repellent properties.
 It’s not necessarily the most visually attractive plant (to me, anyway).
 But the oil and acids inside this grass that seeps out keep spiders at the bay big time.You’ll see this grass a lot in the south because it doesn’t do that great in the winter.
 If you’re up north and want to try it, grow it in a container.
-When the weather cools, you can bring it indoors and still get the benefit.
+When the weather cools, you can bring it indoors and still get the benefit. - Marigold

 Marigolds, as you know, look fantastic.
 Growing them around the perimeter of your house, or even in pots inside or on the porch, not only make for a beautiful lawn but keep tons of insects away.
 Spiders, lice, and mosquitos, for example, hate them.